abhishek-kumar-code/Redfish_Public/Specification.md

 #### Response headers

 HTTP defines headers that can be used in response messages.
-The following table defines those headers and their requirements for Redfish Services.
+The following table defines those headers and their requirements for Redfish services.

-* Redfish Services shall be able to return the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "yes" .
+* Redfish services shall be able to return the headers in the following table as defined by the HTTP 1.1 specification if the value in the Required column is set to "yes" .
-* Redfish Services should be able to return the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Required column is set to "no".
+* Redfish services should be able to return the headers in the following tables as defined by the HTTP 1.1 specification if the value in the Required column is set to "no".
 * Redfish clients shall be able to understand and be able to process all of the headers in the following table as defined by the HTTP 1.1. specification.

 | Header                             | Required    | Supported Values                    | Description |